sovahc/PWM-Fun/README.md

 * SATA to Molex adapter (cut the Molex connector).

 You can add buzzer and 500 Ohm resistor if you like.
+You can add WS2812 strip if you like.
+You can use the ATmega internal generator if you are not using the WS2812.